-2021-22 Student Support Services Staff
+2023-24 Student Support Services Staff

 This table displays the number of FTE support staff assigned to this school.
-One full time equivalent (FTE) equals one staff member working full time; one FTE could also represent two staff members who each work 50 percent of full time.
+One Full Time Equivalent (FTE) equals one staff member working full time; one FTE could also represent two staff members who each work 50 percent of full time.
+The "Other" category is for all other student support services staff positions not listed.

 Title Number of FTE Assigned to School

 Counselor (Academic, Social/Behavioral or Career Development)

-Library Media Teacher (Librarian)
+Library Media Teacher (Librarian) 0

 Library Media Services Staff (Paraprofessional)

 Psychologist 0.8

 Social Worker

-Nurse 1.0
+Nurse

-Speech/Language/Hearing Specialist 1.0
+Speech/Language/Hearing Specialist 1

 Resource Specialist (non-teaching)

 Other

-2020-21 Expenditures Per Pupil and School Site Teacher Salaries
+Fiscal Year 2022-23 Expenditures Per Pupil and School Site Teacher Salaries

-This table displays the 2020-21 expenditures per pupil and average teacher salary for this school.
+This table displays the 2022-23 expenditures per pupil and average teacher salary for this school.
 Cells with N/A values do not require data.

-Level Total Expenditures Per Pupil Expenditures Per Pupil (Restricted) Expenditures Per Pupil (Unrestricted) Average Teacher Salary School Site \$10,468.89 \$1,361.05 \$9,107.84 \$72,988.35 District N/A N/A \$8,071.84 \$84,738.18 Percent Difference - School Site and District N/A N/A 12.1 -14.9 State N/A N/A \$6,594 \$87,271 Percent Difference - School Site and State N/A N/A 32.0 -17.8
+Level Total Expenditures Per Pupil Expenditures Per Pupil (Restricted) Expenditures Per Pupil (Unrestricted) Average Teacher Salary School Site \$14,167.52 \$3,227.46 \$10,940.06 \$79,559.20 District N/A N/A \$8,072 \$86,460 Percent Difference - School Site and District N/A N/A 30.2 -8.3 State N/A N/A \$10,771 \$96,325 Percent Difference - School Site and State N/A N/A 1.6 -19.1

-2021-22 Types of Services Funded
+Fiscal Year 2023-24 Types of Services Funded

-Pursuant to Education Code Section 47605(b)(5)(A)(ii), UPCS' annual goals to be achieved in the Eight State Priorities schoolwide and for all pupil subgroups, as described in Education Code Section 52060(d), and specific annual actions to achieve those goals, can be found in the Charter School's Local Control Accountability Plan ("LCAP").
+Pursuant to Education Code Section 47605(b)(5)(A)(ii), UPCS' annual goals to be achieved in the Eight State Priorities school-wide and for all pupil subgroups, as described in Education Code Section 52060(d), and specific annual actions to achieve those goals, can be found in the Charter School's Local Control Accountability Plan ("LCAP").